SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

 \subsection{Evaluating the Sample-Efficiency and Generalization}

-We compare our proposed approach with two popular model-free RL algorithms: SAC~\cite{haarnoja2018soft} and TD3~\cite{fujimoto2018addressing} on articulation object manipulation tasks.
-The tasks are to teach the robot to open the articulation objects of six classes.
-We post the result of opening the microwaves and more results on other categories could be found on the webpage.
+We compare our proposed approach with two popular model-free RL algorithms: SAC~\cite{haarnoja2018soft} and TD3~\cite{fujimoto2018addressing} on articulated object manipulation tasks.
+The tasks are to teach the robot to open the articulated objects of six classes.
+We post the result of opening the microwaves and more results on other categories are put in the supplementary material.

-For the model-free RL approaches, the observation in the microwave environment is 18 dimensions and the action space is 7 dimensions including the robot's end-effector's 6D pose and the opening width between its two fingers.
-We describe the observation and the reward functions in the supplementary material.
+For the model-free RL approaches, the observation in the microwave environment is 18 dimensions and the action space is seven dimensions including the robot's end-effector's 6D pose and the opening width between its two fingers.
+We describe the definitions of the observation and the reward functions in the supplementary material.
 Every time the environment is initialized or reset, the position and rotation of the microwave will be randomly set within a certain range, and the robot's gripper is also set randomly within a certain region.
 Fig.~\ref{fig:K_result_a} shows the average success rate of the SAC and TD3 in the training stage.
 After training 700k steps, the average success rate of SAC models and TD3 models to open microwaves are about 80\% and 70\%, respectively.
-However, our pipeline achieves a success rate of around 90\% after 5 interactive perception operations and training experiences/samples.
+However, our pipeline achieves a success rate of around 90\% after five interactive perception operations and training experiences/samples.
 Moreover, the modeling constructed by our approach could be adopted for other related tasks immediately.

-To evaluate the generalization abilities of different approaches, we change the relative 6D pose of robot end-effector with respect to the articulated object by a 6D offset/disturbance.
+To evaluate the generalization abilities of different approaches, we change the articulated object's 6D pose by a 6D offset/disturbance.
 As shown in Fig.~\ref{fig:K_result_b}, with the increasing disturbance to the robot end-effector's initial 6D pose, the performance of SAC and TD3 decreases rapidly, especially in manipulating unseen microwaves.
-The results show that, overall, our method performs comparably to the baseline methods on the small disturbance and outperforms them on the large disturbance with a large margin and on unseen microwaves, indicating a significantly better generalization ability.
+The results show that our method performs comparably to the baseline methods on the small disturbance and outperforms them on the large disturbance and on unseen microwaves, indicating a significantly better generalization ability.